CEO of Upwork Predicts Skills Will Soon Matter More than Degrees

 Kasriel may be right, but he is not necessarily visionary.
 In 2017, just before Bloc.io was acquired by competitor Thinkful, the coding academy adopted a new slogan: Skills > Degree.
 Bloc’s slogan essentially sums up Kasriel’s argument with two words and a symbol: “Skills are greater than degrees.”
 But if skills are increasingly being favored over degrees, the reason is clear.

-According to a 2016 report by the World Economic Forum, current technological trends are bringing about an “unprecedented rate of change in the core curriculum content of many academic fields.”
-By one estimate, the study reports, “nearly 50% of subject knowledge acquired during the first year of a four-year technical degree [will be] outdated by the time students graduate.”
+According to a 2016 report by the World Economic Forum, current technological trends are bringing about an “unprecedented rate of change.”
+By one estimate, the study reports, close to half of subject knowledge encountered by freshmen is useless by the time they graduate just four years later.
 This necessitates a massive overhaul of our current approaches to education and training.
 As stated in the World Economic Forum’s Future of Jobs Report, to survive in the future, we need to move away from our current “siloed” education and training system.

 It is on this basis that the World Economic Forum’s 2016 report on the future of jobs further emphasizes the need to rapidly scale training programs and promote life-long learning across sectors.